elisek-bc/Global-Supervariables/readme.md

 I, Elise, am the only contributor to this project.

 #### Timing
 This exercise is part of a series of exercises on PHP with a 2-3 weeks deadline.
-I worked on this part of th exercise (Array manipulation) on 20th of May 2019.
+I worked on this part of th exercise (Array manipulation) from 20th of May 2019, till 22th of May 2019.

 #### Answer to point 2
 - An array can hold many values under a single name, and you can access the values by referring to an index number.